Welcome To Hell

 Narcissists usually spot and strive to go for someone who has something that they need or want.
 During the downhill spiral of my relationship, I found myself thinking “There must be something wrong with me.”
 “I must have done something wrong to be where I am at right now.”
 No Sir.
 There was nothing wrong with me.
 That’s exactly why I was the best possible candidate that he chose to seek out.

 Narcissists terminate all other friendships or relationships that you had prior to them being a part of your life.
-They put in sufficient effort to make sure you think they are all you need.
-Slowey but SURLY they weed out every single one.
+They put in sufficient effort to make sure you think they are all that you need.
+Slowey but SURELY they weed out every single one.

-In no time at all, and without you even realizing it you’ve already become brainwashed and conditioned into thinking this man/woman is all you’ll ever need, and that these behaviors are “normal.”
+In no time at all, and without you even realizing it, you’ve already become brainwashed and conditioned into thinking this man/woman is all you’ll ever need, and that these behaviors are “normal.”
 You don’t pinpoint the unhealthy and toxic elements right away.
-Not until this person decides to wipe their hands of you (which they will) and you get to take a good hard cold look around to see not a single soul is left there.
+Not until this person decides to wipe their hands of you (which they will) and you get to take a good look around to see not a single soul is left.
 And that’s the entire point.

 Get On & Get Going: